JasonLinjc/CRISPR-Net/README.md

 # CRISPR-Net: A Fused Recurrent Convolutional Network Quantifies CRISPR Off-target Activities with Indels and Mismatches
 This repository includes a fused long-term recurrent convolutional neural network named CRISPR-Net for predicting the off-targets activities with insertions, deletions and mismatches in CRISPR/Cas9 gene editing.
+There are two models that can be used to quantify the

 # PREREQUISITE
-CRISPR-Net was conducted by Python 3.6 and Keras v2.2.4 (Using TensorFlow 1.12 backend)
+CRISPR-Net was conducted by Python 3.6 and Keras 2.2.4 (using TensorFlow 1.12 backend)

 Following Python packages should be installed:
 <ul>